chae1/simple-messenger/README.md

 ## simple-messenger
-Simple messenger server and client program that can be executed from linux shell.
+Simple messenger server and client program that can be executed on linux shell.

 ### Usage